Oussamaosman02/php-tuto-old/README.md

 // 30
 ```

-The age and name stands for the `name` atribute in each input.
+The age and name stands for the `name` attribute in each input.

-But, if look at the url of this progilr.php, we will see something like this :
+But, if look at the url of this profile.php, we will see something like this :

 ```
 /profile.php?name=Brad&age=30&submit=Submit